nasirailaai/ml-engineering-core/README.md

 **Hypothesis before execution.** Every code cell includes a comment predicting the output before running.
 This builds the ability to read code, not just run it.

 **ML-relevant naming from day one.** Variables are named after real ML concepts (`learning_rate`, `batch_size`, `num_epochs`) rather than placeholder names (`x`, `a`, `val`).
 This builds vocabulary while building syntax.

-**Notes over comments.** Each module has a `notes.md` that explains the *why* behind behavior — not a line-by-line description of what the code does.

 **Structured before committed.** Files are organized before being pushed.
 No flat dumps of loose scripts.